malramsay64/phd-thesis/01_Introduction/Crystal_Growth.md

 The growth of a crystal from the melt is comprised of two distinct steps,

-1. the nucleation of an initial *seed* crystal which provides a structure from which the crystal can continue to grow, and
+1. the microscopic nucleation of a crystal within the liquid, and
-2. the continued growth of crystal as it propagates forward from the initial boundary.
+2. the macroscopic growth (or melting) of the crystal

+These two steps are important for understanding the formation of supercooled liquids and the growth of crystals which will be described in the following sections.

 ## Growth Theory

+Theories of crystal growth
+describe the attachment of molecules to the liquid--crystal interface.
 Once a crystal has reached the size of the critical nucleus and starts to grow, we need to switch from using nucleation theory